Atmosphere¶

 Atmosphere:

-¶ Type: scalar (m) Access: Get only The altitude at which the atmosphere is “officially” advertised as ending. (actual ending value differs, see below).
+HEIGHT¶ Type: scalar (m) Access: Get only The altitude at which the atmosphere is “officially” advertised as ending. (actual ending value differs, see below).

 Atmospheric Math¶